elsvv/ton-actions-sender-proxy/README.md

-# mass-sender-proxy
+# ton-actions-sender-proxy

+This contract proxies sending raw actions list via an internal message for wallet contracts versions less than v5 (v3r1, v3r2, v4r1, v4r2).

 ## Project structure

 - `contracts` - source code of all the smart contracts of the project and their dependencies.
 - `wrappers` - wrapper classes (implementing `Contract` from ton-core) for the contracts, including any [de]serialization primitives and compilation functions.
 - `tests` - tests for the contracts.
 - `scripts` - scripts used by the project, mainly the deployment scripts.

 ## How to use